ValeriiKoniushenko/TheFlower/dependencies/boost_1_80_0/more/getting_started/windows.rst

    :class: small

-   In Windows, a command-line tool is invoked by typing its name, optionally followed by arguments, into a *Command Prompt* window and pressing the Return (or Enter) key.
+   In Windows, a command-line tool is invoked by typing its name, optionally followed by arguments, into a *Command Prompt* Window_ and pressing the Return (or Enter) key.

    To open a generic *Command Prompt*, click the *Start* menu